Uno-Online/uno-backend/README.md

 ## Contribuidores ✨

-Muito obrigado a todas essas pessoas maravilhosas! ([o que são esses emojis?](https://allcontributors.org/docs/en/emoji-key)):
+Muito obrigado a todas essas pessoas maravilhosas! ([emojis?](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->